UPDATE: Man found dead following Dayton house fire ID’d

 BRYANT BILLING / STAFF

-A man and dog were found dead Thursday afternoon inside a burning house in Dayton.
+A 75-year-old man found dead inside a burning house in Dayton Thursday afternoon has been identified.

 The Dayton Fire Department responded shortly after 3:30 p.m. to a residential fire alarm in the 100 block of South Delmar Avenue, where they encountered fire inside a one-and-a-half story single-family house, according to a release from the department.

-Crews immediately used a hose line for fire control.
-An initial search led to one man and dog found deceased inside the house, where “excess storage conditions in the home” posed a challenge for firefighters, the release said.
+Firefighters immediately used a hose line for fire control.
+An initial search led to one man, later identified as Ludwig, and a dog found deceased inside the house, where “excess storage conditions in the home” posed a challenge for firefighters, the release said.

 The cause of the fire is under investigation by the department’s fire investigations unit.
 Anyone with information is encouraged to call 937-333-TIPS.